dahlke/eklhad/web/data/blogs/2016-10-18-election-2016-analyzing-real-time-twitter-sentiment-with-memsql-pipelines.md

 ![Hilary vs. Trump Sentiment](https://storage.googleapis.com/eklhad-web-public/images/hillary-vs-trump-twitter-sentiment.png)

-~~Click here to access the live demo.~~

-~~Post-Election, we have shut down the demo.
-View a screencap of it running at the bottom of this post.~~
+_NOTE: Post-Election, we have shut down the live demo.
+View a screencap of it running at the bottom of this post._

 Introducing our latest live demonstration, Election 2016: Real-Time Twitter Analytics.
 We analyze the sentiment –attitude, emotion, or feeling– of every tweet about Clinton and Trump as it is tweeted.
 Now, anyone can see how high or low in the negative or positive tweets are trending at any given point.
 We’re giving everyone access to the broader scope of how each candidate is doing according to the Twittersphere.